 Here’s what you should do after you get into a car accident: After checking yourself and others in your car for injuries, you should call first responders.
 Do not confront the other driver.
 Try to diffuse the situation if at all possible.
 If your injuries have you in a lot of pain, or if you think you may be pinned in the vehicle, do not try to move.
 Wait for the police.

-After seeing a doctor and having your injuries documented, you may want to call a personal injury attorney for help with your case.
+After seeing a doctor and having your injuries documented, you may want to call an Atlanta car accident lawyer for help with your case.
 At Bader Scott Injury Lawyers, our team takes pride in defending the rights of car accident victims’ rights where the other driver was at fault.
 For a free case review, contact us at (404) 888-8888 as soon as possible.